Journal Therapy

 – Michael White and David Euston

-Journal therapy combined with narrative therapy offers a powerful approach for transforming negative beliefs about oneself.
+Journal therapy from a narrative therapy perspective offers a powerful approach for transforming negative beliefs about oneself.

 Journaling as Therapy